 Injuries

-Training, falls, stressful situations, being kenneled for long periods of time.
+- Being kenneled for long periods of time

 Gait problems